Ugonz86/TapRoom/README.md

 ```
 ### Specs
 ```
-The employee can see a display of the available Keg list with the following categories: Beer style, brand, alcohol volume and price per glass.
+The employees and patrons can see a display of the available Beer Kegs with the following categories: Beer style, brand, alcohol volume and price per glass.

-The employee can fill out a form to add a new keg to the list.
+Employee can fill out a form to add a new keg to the list.

-The employee can edit a keg's properties after entering them just in case they make a mistake.
+Employee can edit a keg's properties after entering them just in case they make a mistake.

-Both patron and/or employee can see how many pints are left in a keg.
+Employees can see how many pints are left on each keg.
 A full keg has roughly 124 pints.

 Employees are able to click a button next to a keg whenever they sell a pint of it.
 This should decrease the number of pints left by 1.
 ```

 ### Known Bugs
-* Employee privileges (EDIT/ADD) are not fully set up.
-Work in progress.
+* Code for legend of beer style and strenght is still in progress.

 ### Technologies Used
 * Git, GitHub, ReactJS & Webpack